-Survival in our own land (1988) was the first publication to present South Australian history from the Aboriginal viewpoint, and remains the most comprehensive historical overview of the experiences of Aboriginal South Australians.
+Survival in our own land (1988) was the first publication to present South Australian history from the Aboriginal viewpoint, and remains one of the most comprehensive historical overviews of the experiences of Aboriginal South Australians.

 Selected South Australian newspapers, published prior to 1955, have been digitised as part of the National Library of Australia’s Trove website, and this is an excellent source of information about the history of Aboriginal people in South Australia.

 Further newspaper articles may be indentified by using the following, Newspaper index : references to Aborigines in Adelaide newspapers, 1836-1940, 1989.

 The State Library has a number of electronic resources that are useful for finding periodical articles.
 Some of these can only be accessed within the library and others can also be accessed from home by becoming a Home Access User.
 Learn more on our eResources page.

 Aboriginal History. v.
 24, 2000, Foster, Robert.
 'Rations, coexistence, and the colonisation of Aboriginal labour in the South Australian pastoral industry, 1860-1911.'

 Australian Historical Studies. v.
 34, no. 121, Apr 2003.
 Paul, Mandy and Foster, Robert.
 'Married to the land: land grants to Aboriginal women in South Australia 1848-1911.'

 Cabbages and kings : selected essays in history and Australian studies. v.
 22, 1994.
 Martin, Susan.
 'Relationships between Aborigines and Europeans from 1860 to 1940.'